willowtreeapps/rocute/CONTRIBUTING.md

 # Contributing to rocute

-To contribute, fork Ukor on GitHub, make and commit your changes.
+To contribute, fork rocute on GitHub, make and commit your changes.
 Once you are done submit a pull request to our `master` branch.

 Before submitting a pull request, please make sure you have tested your changes.